Technowise/spottit/README.md

   * Bug fix: Flair selected was not getting applied to post through submitPost call.
 It is addressed now by using setPostFlair after the submitPost call.
 * 0.0.35
   * Enhancement: Show percentile of the user among the leaderboard in toast message after finishing the game.
+* 0.0.37
+  * Bug fixs:
+    1) Fix issue with showing the spot by default for users who have aborted.
+    2) Fix issue with percentile calculcation for leaderboard.

 ## Links
 ### Demo